petbrain/amw/README.md

 ```

 Multi-line quoted strings are always folded.
-They are dedented and line breaks are coalesced and replaced with spaces
+They are dedented and empty lines are replaced with line breaks:
-unless the next line starts from space:
 ```
  +--- block indent
  |